With proper care and maintenance, the natural teeth that you have in your mouth will last a lifetime.

 There are some relatively simple steps you can take to reduce the chances of having to have teeth removed.

-Sadly there is no way stop all chances of tooth extraction, because some things are outside of your control.
+Sadly there is no way to stop all chances of tooth extraction because some things are outside of your control.

-However, gum disease and decay as causes of tooth loss can.
+However, gum disease and decay as causes of tooth loss can be prevented.

 Eating a healthy balanced diet, reducing sugar intake, brushing your teeth twice a day for 2 minutes, with the correct technique as well as flossing will help.

-Regular dental checkups are too vitally important.
-A dentist can pick up on things you wouldn’t and hopefully resolve them before it becomes an issue.
+Regular dental checkups are also vitally important.
+A dentist can pick up on potential problems early and give you the advice to stop any issue developing.

 Tooth extraction is a routine procedure for dentists, but not one they wish to have to perform.